mkijowski/lab-nist/LAB-INSTRUCTIONS.md

 ---

-### Task 2 - CWE
+### Task 3 - CWE

 CWE stands for NIST's Common Weakness Enumeration list.
 After reading the top 25 CWE's of 2023, hopefully one of them jumps out as a weakness you have put into code sometime in your academic career.

 Provide a link to your chosen CWE, summarize the CWE in your words, and list some known vulnerabilities discovered using the same CWE (list them by CVE number / link and describe them briefly).

-For the last part of task 2, explain what you put into code and how it relates to the CWE chosen?
+For the last part of this task, explain what you put into code and how it relates to the CWE chosen?
 Explain how your code was vulnerable to it and what impact your it might have had.

 ---

-### Task 3 - CVE
+### Task 4 - CVE

 CVE stands for Common Vulnerability and Exposure.
-Task 3 has you writing a CVE for your above platform regarding the vulnerability you discovered.
+This task has you writing a CVE for your above platform regarding the vulnerability you discovered.

 Assume for the purposes of this assignment that I (Matt Kijowski) am the only CNA that can be used for this type of CVE.